 Pardon our dust, we are moving some exhibits!
 The Piggly Wiggly, Country Store and Circus are unavailable for viewing.
 The Pink Palace Mansion, along with three iconic exhibits, is under renovation.
-When the Mansion reopens in June 2018, the Piggly Wiggly replica, the Country Store and the Clyde Parke Miniature Circus will all be on display inside the Mansion.
+When the Mansion reopens in Summer 2018, the Piggly Wiggly replica, the Country Store and the Clyde Parke Miniature Circus will all be on display inside the Mansion.

 In the Pink Palace’s Cultural Exhibits, a huge array of artifacts and dioramas invite you to explore our city’s past.